oceanprotocol/docs/veOcean-data-farming/emissions-apys.md

 # Emissions & APYs

+With veOCEAN, OceanDAO evolves to be more like CurveDAO:

+- ve is at the heart with v = voting (in data asset curation) and e = escrowed (locked) OCEAN.
+The longer the lockup, the more voting and rewards, which reconciles near- and long-term DAO incentives.
+- The DAO has increased bias to automation, and to minimizing the governance attack surface.
+The 143.8M OCEAN that was originally earmarked for a DAO treasury will go into DF instead.
+And, 143.8M OCEAN earmarked for grants will go to DF (>21.5M OCEAN remains for grants).
+This is on top of 215.7M OCEAN previously allocated .
+Therefore DF now has 503.4M OCEAN allocated; this is 35.7% of total OCEAN supply (1.41B OCEAN).

 The baseline emissions schedule determines the weekly OCEAN budget for this phase.
 The schedule is like Bitcoin, including a half-life of 4 years.
 Unlike Bitcoin, there is a burn-in period to ratchet up value-at-risk versus time:
 - The curve initially gets a multiplier of 10% for 12 months (DF Main 1)
 - Then, it transitions to multiplier of 25% for 6 months (DF Main 2)